|

 regulate the expression of genes by binding to the 3'-untranslated regions (3'-UTR)

+of specific mRNAs.
 Although the first published description of an miRNA appeared

 ten years ago (Lee 1993), only in the last two to three years has the breadth